 - Probation period: How long is the probation period?
 This is the period in which you or the company can terminate the contract on short notice.

 - Place of work: Where are you going to work?
-If you will be working in different locations, this should be stated in the contract.
+If you will be working in different locations, it should be stated in the contract.

 - Job description: What will your tasks in the company entail?

 - Remuneration (salary): How much money will you earn for your work?
 Are there any additional allowances or bonuses, for example on Christmas or for working on weekends?
 When does the company pay your salary – at the end or at the beginning of the month?

 Please note: As a rule, a gross salary is the default case.
 Taxes and social security contributions such as insurance for health, nursing care, pension and unemployment are deducted from these amounts.

 - Working hours: How many hours per week will you be working?

 - Paid leave: How much paid leave can you take per year?